 Here’s how it works…

 Go through the dozen cards below and check out each one.
 Once you get the idea, simply NOTICE these things as much as you can as you go about your daily life.

 That’s all you have to do – just NOTICE these things.
 All the benefits will follow automatically.

-First check out each of the cards all the way to the bottom to get the “lay of the land” and then try the Deeper Dive buttons on the ones that interest you.
+First scroll down and check out each of the cards all the way to the bottom to get the “lay of the land.”

 If there’s any card in this deck you come to understand really well, let it be this first one – about how confusion works.